Upper school > course description math

-Mathematics in grades 6-8 is a sequential, college preparatory program.
-It emphasizes the development of math concepts, computational skills, problem solving, and critical thinking.
-Comprehensive and appropriately challenging, this curriculum is designed to provide students with the math background necessary for subsequent math coursework.
+Mathematics in grades 9-12 is a sequential, college preparatory program.
+It emphasizes the development of math concepts, as well as computational, problem solving, and critical thinking skills.
+Comprehensive and appropriately challenging, this curriculum is designed to provide students with the math background necessary for their future endeavors.

-Algebra I CP (Grades 8-9) is offered to all students who have completed Pre-Algebra.
-It extends the concept of set theory to include algebraic expressions, algebraic fractions, factoring, and the solution of linear and quadratic equations and inequalities.
+Grade Level 8-9 - Algebra I Honors - This course is offered to students who have completed pre-algebra and display strong mathematical skills.
+Topics covered include variable expressions, linear and quadratic equations and inequalities, systems of linear and non-linear equations, factoring polynomials, and simplifying radical and rational expressions.
 The interpretation and solution of verbal problems is incorporated within each skill area.
+Inquiry-based learning and graphing calculator technology are both utilized in this course.
 Students are encouraged to develop precise and accurate habits of mathematical expression.
-The text for this course is Beginning Algebra with Applications.

 Grade Level 9-10 - Geometry CP -This course follows Algebra I. Postulates, theorems, definitions and algebraic properties are studied.
 Students are exposed to deductive reasoning and logical thinking as they examine proofs.
 Congruency, similarity, properties of polygons, right triangles, and circles are studied.

 Grade Level 9-10 - Geometry Honors - This course follows Algebra I. Postulates, theorems, definitions, and algebraic properties are combined with deductive reasoning and logical thinking to develop proofs.
 Emphasized are the concepts of congruency and similarity, the properties of particular polygons, the right triangle, and the circle.